TrainWithShubham/90DaysOfDevOps/2026/day-41/README.md

-# Day 41 – Triggers & Matrix Builds
+# Day 41 – Triggers & Matrix Build

 ## Task
 Your pipeline runs on push.
 Today you learn **every way to trigger a workflow** and how to run jobs across multiple environments at once.